Colorado Mesa University

 Grand Junction, Colorado

-Colorado Mesa University, in Grand Junction, Colorado has always been an institution dedicated to providing an exceptional education at an affordable price.
-Founded in 1925, CMU has a long history of evolution, growing from a junior college to a vibrant university, which offers more than 60 undergraduate programs of study.
-CMU offers technical certificates, associate degrees, bachelor’s degrees and a growing number of graduate programs.
-To accommodate a student body exceeding 9,500 students, a recent campus expansion has resulted in state-of-the-art learning facilities across 86 acres in the heart of Grand Junction.
+Colorado Mesa University in Grand Junction, Colorado, has always been an institution dedicated to providing an exceptional education at an affordable price.
+Founded in 1925, CMU has a long history of evolution, growing from a junior college to a vibrant university.
+The university now offers more than 100 programs, including short-term certificates, two-year associate degrees, four-year bachelor’s degrees, master’s degrees, and a doctoral program.
+To accommodate a growing student body of about 11,000, the campus has undergone numerous expansions resulting in state-of-the-art learning facilities across 90 acres in the heart of Grand Junction.

-The university’s faculty is recognized for its professional expertise and quality of instruction, offering an accessible post-secondary experience for students throughout Colorado, with an emphasis on continuous improvement.
+The university’s faculty is recognized for its professional expertise and quality of instruction, offering an accessible postsecondary experience for students with an emphasis on continuous improvement.
 CMU administration and staff are committed to the highest quality of service to the university community.
-In spite of the many changes in the university’s 89-year history, its dedication to providing the highest quality education in a student-centered environment has always remained.
+Despite the many changes in its more than 90-year history, the university has always maintained its dedication to educational excellence in a student-centered environment.
 This principle will continue to guide the momentum of Colorado Mesa University into the future.

 Get to know Colorado Mesa University

 - Student government

 - Student newspaper

 - Symphony orchestra

 - Television station